ivanleomk/website-v4/content/blog/spinning-up-rl.md

 In this article, we'll explore this by building a simple reinforcement learning environment from scratch - a simple number guesser.
 This will help us to understand the core RL loop and the different ways that we can design rewards to guide learning.

+I've uploaded the [code here](https://github.com/ivanleomk/spinning-up-rl.git) for you to play around with.

 ### Basic Terms

 The process works like this: the model takes actions in an environment until it reaches the end of a game.
 At the end, it receives a reward that tells it how well it performed.
 We then look back at each choice made during this run—called a rollout—and update the policy to make better decisions next time.